intel/document-automation/README.md

 ## Summary and Next Steps
 You have run through the three pipelines of this reference use case that builds and deploys an AI-enhanced multi-modal retrieval solution for Dureader-vis images, with which you can use natural language queries to retrieve images.
-The three pipelines are 1) DPR fine tuning pipeline, 2) image-to-document indexing pipeline, 3) deployment pipeline. </p>
+The four pipelines are 1) data preprocessing pipeline, 2) DPR fine tuning pipeline, 3) image-to-document indexing pipeline, 4) deployment pipeline. </p>
 Next you can customize the reference solution to your own use case by following the customization sections below.

-## Customize the Reference Solution to Your Own Use Case
-### Customize Fine Tuning Pipeline
+### How to customize this workflow/use case

-#### How to customize data preprocessing
+#### Customize data preprocessing pipeline
 Haystack APIs are used for fine tuning DPR models, which require a specific format for training data.
 The data processing script in our reference fine-tuning pipeline is tailored to the data format of the Dureader-vis dataset.
 Please refer to this [haystack tutorial](https://haystack.deepset.ai/tutorials/09_dpr_training) on how to custom datasets for DPR fine tuning with haystack.</p>
 if you just want to try different passage lengths/overlaps with Dureader-vis dataset, you can change the following params in the ```scripts/run_process_dataset.sh```:
 ```